 - copies of qualifications used to determine the suitability of each teacher it has employed and, where relevant, copies of teacher accreditation documentation

 - details, including the qualifications and teaching experience, of all part-time and full-time teaching staff

 - the school's documented plan for providing alternate qualified teaching staff in the event that regular teaching staff are unavailable

-- the school’s arrangements for having a teacher accreditation authority that has been approved under the BOSTES’ Guidelines for the Regulation of Teacher Accreditation Authorities for Non-government Schools and Early Childhood Education Centres as required according to the transition period approved by the BOSTES and published on the BOSTES’ website www.boardofstudies.nsw.edu.au/taa-regulation/.
+- the school’s arrangements for having a teacher accreditation authority that has been approved under the Guidelines for the Regulation of Teacher Accreditation Authorities for Non-government Schools and Early Childhood Education Centres as required according to the transition period published on the NESA website www.educationstandards.nsw.edu.au/taa-regulation/.